smelc/tn-fp-haskell-course/README.md

 ### Development instruction

+These instructions are more [hermetic](https://bazel.build/basics/hermeticity) than the ones in [tps](./tps/README.md).
+This is intentional.
+If you are here to do the _travaux pratiques_, use the instructions in [tps](./tps/README.md).

 - The Haskell compiler (GHC) is installed in an isolated manner, in `bin/ghc` (see below)
 - This requires [ghcup](https://www.haskell.org/ghcup) in `PATH` and that's all
 - When started from this directory, the [vscode Haskell extension](https://github.com/haskell/vscode-haskell)